catalogicsoftware/cloudcasa-rancher-extension/README.md

 7) After being redirected to the Repository Management page, you should see the repository downloading successfully.
 You can now return to the main "Extensions" page, click the "Available" tab, and then click "Install."
 8) Once the installation is complete, you may need to reload the page to see the extension appear in the left sidebar.

-### Using Developer Load
-1) Instructions for Locally Testing the Extension Using the Developer Load Feature:
-2) Another way to locally test the extension is by utilizing the "Developer Load" feature.
-This can be enabled by navigating to your user "Preferences" page.
-To do this, click the user icon in the top right corner of the page and select "Preferences."
-3) Once the page loads, check the "Enable Extension Developer Features" checkbox and select it.
-4) Next, go to the Extensions page, open the dropdown, and select the "Developer Load" option.
-5) To prepare the repository, first clone the repository at the release tag you want to use.
-In this example, we are using tag 0.1.3.
-6) If you have not set up the development environment, it is recommended to follow the "Development" section in this README first.
-7) Once the repository is cloned and your development environment is set up, run the command: `yarn build-pkgs cloud-casa-extension`.
-8) After the build is complete, run the following command: `yarn serve-pkgs`.
-9) Now that the extension is being served, head over to Rancher where you have the "Developer Load" page open, and paste the following command into the "Extension URL" text input field: `http://127.0.0.1:4500/cloud-casa-extension-0.1.3/cloud-casa-extension-0.1.3.umd.min.js`.
-10) Then, enter `cloud-casa-extension-0.1.3` into the "Extension Module Name" text input field if it does not autofill.
-11) Click the "Load" button in the bottom right corner of the modal.
-12) You should see a success message, and the extension icon will automatically appear in the bottom left of the Rancher navigation sidebar.

 # Development
 If you would like to know how to develop on this Rancher Extension, see the [Development Environment Setup Guide](DEVELOPMENT.md).